frozenpandaman/splatnet2statink/README.md

 The `--salmon` flag updates your Salmon Run profile and allows you to upload jobs (shifts) worked.

 Note: Executing the script via `./splatnet2statink.py` is also possible on macOS or Linux.
-If you've downloaded a .zip of this repository using the green "Clone or download" button above (instead of via `git clone`), the script must first be made executable by running `chmod +x splatnet2statink.py`.

 ### Example usage